What Is A Digital Nomad

 • Create a dedicated workspace: Whether at home or in a coworking space, having a designated area for working will help improve focus and productivity.

-• Set boundaries: It’s easy to blur the lines between work and play when constantly moving.
+• Set boundaries: It’s easy to blur the lines between work and play when you’re constantly on the move.
 Set clear boundaries to enjoy your travels without feeling guilty about taking time off.

 • Take advantage of your location: Being in different places means opportunities for unique experiences that can enhance your personal life and professional career.